Predicting Networks Before They Happen: Experimentation on a Real-Time V2X Digital Twin: End-to-End Analysis

 \section{End-to-End Analysis}

 This section provides a formal characterization of the integration presented in Section~\ref{sec:integration}.
-We describe the trajectory prediction model, formalize the ray-based channel prediction process, and introduce a compact notion of model complexity that links physical-model fidelity to end-to-end latency and feasible prediction horizons.
+We describe the trajectory prediction model, formalize the ray-based channel prediction process, and introduce a concise characterization of model complexity that links physical-model fidelity to end-to-end latency and feasible prediction horizons.